ericwarren9/ST-558-Project-3/College 1 year to 3 years -- Some college or technical school.md

 # Modeling

-Now split the data set into a training and testing set.
+Now split the data set into a training and testing set for the highest education level of College 1 year to 3 years – Some college or technical school.
 Use $p = 0.7$ as told in the directions.
 The training data will be used to help make the models and the testing data will help us determine our “best” model.
 Since we are only looking at one education level we can remove that column since all will be the same in our analysis by education level.
 Lastly, we need to make dummy variables since we have many factors that could take a very long time to run.

 ``` r
 # Remove education level